Switchers Trilogy: Wild Blood (1999)

 Tess' fifteenth birthday looms ahead, the day when she must soon decide on one, permanent form which she will wear for the rest of her life.
 Her choice is not made any easier when her parents send her to stay with her cousins in Clare during her birthday.
 While at her cousins' house, Tess discovers that there is something strange and frightening lurking in the nearby woods, beckoning her to join it in its otherworldly domain.

 Major themes

 The primary focus of the series is the idea of "coming of age", and the possibilities with which teenagers are faced in the modern world.
 This theme recurs throughout many of Kate Thompson's books.
 The series also deals with various mythological creatures such as vampires, phoenixes and fairies, as well as shapeshifters (referred to as 'Switchers' in the books).
 The idea of choice is another a central theme of the series.
 Another theme that could be read between the lines, but is stated at the end of the third book, is that the world is in danger and the new generation needs to protect the planet.

 Publication history

-Switchers, the first book of the trilogy, was originally published in Ireland by the Aran Press in 1994, and was republished in Great Britain by The Bodley Head in 1997.
-Midnight's Choice and Wild Blood followed in 1998 and 1999, also published by The Bodley Head.
 The three books were published in one volume by Random House in 2004.